TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 5/Job 5.22.md

 ---

-At destruction and dearth thou shalt laugh; Neither shalt thou be afraid of the beasts of the earth.
+At destruction and famine you shall laugh, neither shall you be afraid of the animals of the earth.